nbebla/aci-troubleshooting-book/source/rest.rst

 based hierarchy, however is repeated at all levels of the tree, so is fairly simple once initially understood.

-All objects are described as JSON dictionaries, where the key is the name of the package and class, and the value is another nested dictionary with two
+    a.
+All objects are described as JSON dictionaries, where the key is the name of the package and class, and the value is another nested dictionary with two keys: attribute and children.
-keys: attribute and children.
-The attribute key contains a further nested dictionary describing key/value pairs defining attributes on the object The children key contains a list that defines all of the child objects.
-The children in this list will be dictionaries containing any nested objects, that are defined as described in (a) The following example shows the XML defined above, in JSON format.
+    #.
+The attribute key contains a further nested dictionary describing
+       key/value pairs defining attributes on the object The children key contains a list that defines all of the child objects.
+    #.
+The children in this list will be dictionaries containing any nested
+       objects, that are defined as described in (a)

+The following example shows the XML defined above, in JSON format.

 JSON Managed Object Definition: